BigThunderSR/certbot-dns-dynu-dev/README.md

 # certbot-dns-dynu-dev

-Dynu DNS Authenticator plugin for [Certbot](https://certbot.eff.org/).
+Updated Dynu DNS Authenticator plugin for [Certbot](https://certbot.eff.org/).

 This plugin is built from the ground up and follows the development style and life-cycle of other `certbot-dns-*` plugins found in the